airqo-platform/AirQo-api/src/data-proxy/README.md

 - Fetches device measurements from external system
 - Transforms measurements into a new format with descriptive field names
 - Performs additional data transformations as needed
-- Monitors faults in device data and flags them for further analysis
+- Monitors faults in device data and flags them for further analysis.

 ## Installation